-I. Purpose
+I. PURPOSE

-ITTO is committed to gender mainstreaming and enhancing gender equality outcomes across its policy and project work.
-The ITTO policy guidelines on gender equality and empowering women institutionalize this commitment.
-The policy guidelines serve as a framework for gender integration and mainstreaming in ITTO policies, plans, programmes, projects, activities and internal functioning and are intended to enhance the impact and effectiveness of the Organization's operations in all areas and at all levels.
+1. ITTO is committed to gender mainstreaming and enhancing gender equality outcomes across its policy and project work.
+ITTO's Policy Guidelines on Gender Equality and Empowering Women (GEEW) institutionalize this commitment.
+The Policy Guidelines serve as a framework for gender integration and mainstreaming in ITTO policies, plans, programmes, projects, activities and internal functioning and are intended to enhance the impact and effectiveness of the Organization's operations in all areas and at all levels.

 II.
-Rationale
+RATIONALE

-Through the adoption of the 2030 Agenda for Sustainable Development, all ITTO members recognize the crucial role of gender equality in realizing sustainable development and are committed to advancing Sustainable Development Goal 5: To achieve gender equality and empower all women and girls.
-In this context, ITTO recognizes the following:

-- Gender equality and empowering women are essential to achieving sustainable forest management, including the sustainable management of tropical timber producing forests, which is a core ITTO objective. - Women participate in the forest sector in diverse ways and within different cultural and geographic contexts, including as part of indigenous and local communities, as migrants, as farmers, and as workers, technicians and professionals. - In many rural communities, particularly in producer countries, men and women typically play different roles in forestry and agroforestry systems.
-Women are often primary collectors and users of forest resources, such as fuelwood, wild foods and medicinal herbs, have traditional knowledge of forest management practices that are often inherently sustainable, and make specific contributions to tropical forest value chains which are important for household incomes and well being. - Due to a variety of interrelated cultural, social, economic and institutional factors, which vary from country to country and sometimes within countries, women are often disadvantaged in the forest sector.
-Specific disadvantages vary depending on the sphere(s) in which the women operate, which may be rural, urban, indigenous, local, national, technical, professional, public and/or private. - Despite their crucial role in forest management, many women are limited in their control over forest land; access to financial resources, technology, education and training; share in forest based benefits; and decision-making opportunities. - Women are also often disadvantaged in tropical timber-based industries where they may not have equal access to employment opportunities or receive equal pay for equal work. - In many member countries, women are underrepresented, particularly at senior levels, in forest authorities, institutions and organizations, as well as in tropical forest-based processing and manufacturing industries and international trade groups.
+- 2. Through the adoption of the 2030 Agenda for Sustainable Development, all ITTO Members recognize the crucial role of gender equality to realizing sustainable development and are committed to advancing Sustainable Development Goal 5: To achieve gender equality and empower all women and girls.
+In this context, ITTO recognizes that: - Gender equality and empowering women are essential to achieving sustainable forest management, including the sustainable management of tropical timber producing forests, which is a core ITTO objective. - Women participate in the forest sector in diverse ways and within different cultural and geographic contexts, including as part of indigenous and local communities, as migrants, as farmers, and as workers, technicians and professionals. - In many rural communities, particularly in producer countries, men and women typically play different roles in forestry and agroforestry systems.
+Women are often primary collectors and users of forest resources, such as fuelwood, wild foods and medicinal herbs, have traditional knowledge of forest management practices that are often inherently sustainable, and make specific contributions to tropical forest value chains which are important for household incomes and well-being. - Due to a variety of interrelated cultural, social, economic and institutional factors, which vary from country to country and sometimes within countries, women are often disadvantaged in the forest sector.
+Specific disadvantages vary depending on the sphere(s) in which the women operate, which may be rural, urban, indigenous, local, national, technical, professional, public and/or private. - Despite their crucial role in forest management, many women are limited in their control over forest land; access to financial resources, technology, education and training; share in forestbased benefits; and decision-making opportunities. - Women are also often disadvantaged in tropical timber-based industries where they may not have equal access to employment opportunities or receive equal pay for equal work. - In many Member countries, women are underrepresented, particularly at senior levels, in forest authorities, institutions and organizations, as well as in tropical forest-based processing and manufacturing industries and international trade groups.
 This hampers their ability to influence, and bring their perspectives to bear on, public and private sector decisions. - In addition to cultural biases, the lack of sex-disaggregated data and statistics on the role of women in forestry, particularly in trade and industry, hampers the development of policy interventions to address gender inequalities. - The potential of women to engage in, contribute to and benefit from the international forest-based economy as leaders, participants and agents of change, has yet to be fully realized.
-More work is needed by all stakeholders at all levels, including ITTO.
+More work is needed by all stakeholders at all levels, including the ITTO.

 III.
-Objectives
+OBJECTIVES

-The objectives of the policy guidelines are to:

-- enhance the effective integration and mainstreaming of gender considerations in all aspects of ITTO's policy and project work; - build the capacity of ITTO and its members to promote gender equality and empower women in the tropical forest sector; and - strengthen the role of women in ITTO's governance structure, including in the work of the Council and Committees, ad hoc expert panels and working groups, and the Secretariat.
+- 3. The objectives of the Policy Guidelines are to: - Enhance the effective integration and mainstreaming of gender considerations in all aspects of ITTO's policy and project work. - Build the capacity of ITTO and its Members to promote gender equality and empower women in the tropical forest sector. - Strengthen the role of women in ITTO's governance structure, including in the work of the Council and Committees, ad hoc expert panels and working groups, and the Secretariat.

 IV.
-Principles
+PRINCIPLES